schneebergerlab/plotsr/README.md

 #### Visualising tracks

 Feature track information should be in BED or bedGraph format and should correspond to the first genome in visualisation.
-For example, the [example tracks.txt](./example/tracks.txt) contains tracks corresponding to the col-0 genome.
+For example, the [tracks.txt](./example/tracks.txt) contains tracks corresponding to the col-0 genome.
 Plotsr would then calculate and plot the relative frequency of these features in bins along the chromosomes.
 Feature tracks are parsed to plotsr as a tab-separated file containing the path and names for the tracks.
 The visualisation properties of the tracks can be adjusted by providing a third column containing different tags and corresponding values.

 ```